puwgo22/katalon-taskapi-Purwanto-Nugroho/README.md

 **POST Create Token**

-To be able to book, you need a token, and the way to do it is to create a token first which in [herokuapp](restful-booker.herokuapp.com) provided a response code 200 OK.
+To be able to book, you need a token, and the way to do it is to create a token first which in [herokuapp](restful-booker.herokuapp.com) provided a response code ```200 OK```.
 ```
 ${GlobalVariable.baseURL}/auth
 ```